How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 -

-If you have some in your garage, White Spirit is quite effective at stripping glue.
-Dab a little bit directly onto the glue and give it a few moments to soften the glue.
-Scrub away with a mopping pad.
+If you have some in your garage, White Spirit is effective at breaking down glue.
+Dab a little bit directly onto the glue and give it a few moments to soften the adhesive.
+Scrub away with a cleaning cloth.

-When everything is clean, rinse the area well with water and dry thoroughly.
+When everything is clean, rinse the area well with water and eliminate all moisture.

 - 03. How Do You Remove Underlay Glue?